openp2pdesign/FabDrupal/README.md

 ## fabdrupal + db.sql
 This is the development environment of the FabDrupal distribution: folder and MySQL database.
+*Warning:* use only in the development, not in production!
+In production, remember to change the admin and the website e-mail.

 ### Admin user: